Reddy076/Todo-App/README.md

 # Todo App

-A simple and efficient Todo application built with modern web technologies.
+A simple and efficient Todo application built with React and Vite.
+This application allows users to manage their daily tasks with features like adding, completing, and deleting tasks, as well as filtering tasks by their status.

 ## Features

-- Add new tasks
+- Add new tasks with descriptive names
-- Mark tasks as complete
+- Mark tasks as complete/incomplete
-- Delete tasks
+- Delete tasks you no longer need
-- Filter tasks by status (all, active, completed)
+- Filter tasks by status:
+  - All: View all tasks
+  - Open: View only incomplete tasks
+  - Completed: View only completed tasks
-- Responsive design for all devices
+- Responsive design that works on desktop, tablet, and mobile devices
+- Local storage persistence so your tasks are saved between sessions
+- Clean and intuitive user interface

 ## Technologies Used

-- React
+- React (Functional Components with Hooks)
-- Vite
+- Vite (Fast build tool and development server)
-- JavaScript (ES6+)
+- JavaScript (ES6+ features)
-- CSS3
+- CSS3 (Custom styling with responsive design)

 ## Getting Started